mdsr-book/mdsr/cran-comments.md

     data   5.4Mb
 * We plead for mercy with respect to the package size.
 The data sets included are used in the corresponding book, and are necessary for reproducibility.
 * We fixed the problem with the Amazon Web Services instance that was refusing connections.
+We hope that you will reinstate this package.

 ## Reverse dependencies